intel/intel-extension-for-pytorch/docs/tutorials/features/runtime_extension.md

 Runtime Extension (Experimental)
 ================================

-Intel® Extension for PyTorch\* Runtime Extension provides a runtime CPU pool API to bind threads to cores.
-It also features async tasks.
+Intel® Extension for PyTorch\* Runtime Extension provides a couple of PyTorch frontend APIs for users to get finer-grained control of the thread runtime.
+It provides

+1. Multi-stream inference via the Python frontend module MultiStreamModule.
+2. Spawn asynchronous tasks from both Python and C++ frontend.
+3. Configure core bindings for OpenMP threads from both Python and C++ frontend.

 Please **note**: Intel® Extension for PyTorch\* Runtime extension is still in the **POC** stage.
 The API is subject to change.
 More detailed descriptions are available at [API Documentation page](../api_doc.html).

 ## Requirements